HelenKar/Hello-Wolrd/README.md

 # Hello-Wolrd
-Thiw is my first repository in github
+This is my first repository in github
+My name is Helen
+I am new in development.
+I change everything